Public Health Emergency Response2.png

 The Kane County Health Department works daily to protect the health of the public in the event of an emergency.
-Whether it is a bioterror attack or a naturally occurring outbreak of an infectious disease, the health department can activate plans to respond quickly and effectively.
+Whether a bioterror attack or a naturally occurring outbreak of an infectious disease, the Health Department activates plans to respond quickly and effectively.

 The Health Department works with the Kane County Office of Emergency Management (OEM) and a wide range of community partners to keep the residents of Kane County safe.
 These partners represent the medical community, law enforcement, fire departments, schools, emergency management agencies and many other agencies on the local, state and federal level.